dichev/toolbox/README.md

 ```
 The execution will be done in **bash with "set -e" mode activated** (to avoid mistakes in multi-line scripts)

-The shell doesn't support any fancy functions like shell.git(), shell.find(), shell.mkdir(), etc.. by reason.
+The shell doesn't support any fancy functions like shell.git(), shell.find(), shell.mkdir(), etc. by reason.
-The idea is to not abstract the standard shell commands and to let sysadmin guys to write automation in the way the know best, aka piping
+The idea is to not abstract the standard shell commands and to let sysadmin guys to write automation in the way they know best, aka piping

 #### <a name="Input"></a>Input
 Provide async methods for user cli input